 - By the seaside, you can shop or have a fantastic seafood meal along the Spiaggia Grande.

 - Stroll along Via Cristoforo Colombo and enjoy the shops, luxury hotels, cafes, and fantastic views.
-The Scalinatella connects Punta Reginella on the shore with the highest part of Positano.
+The Scalinatella stairs connect Punta Reginella on the shore with the highest part of Positano.

 - The Church of Santa Maria Assunta has a beautiful majolica dome, visible from many places.
 Inside is an icon of the Black Madonna, painted in the 13th century in Byzantine style.
 Positano has many beautiful villas and palatial buildings and eight defense towers built in the 16th century.